Last updated on August 8th, 2019 at 10:00 pm

-Italians are famous for many things, a certain red car with a prancing horse, a demonstrative and passionate attitude, and delicious food that is enjoyed the world over.
-Speak to virtually any Italian, and you will see that passion and enthusiasm spill over at the mention of food, with Prosciutto being one of the favorite dishes served across the homes of Italy on a daily basis.
+Italians are famous for many things: red Ferraris, demonstrative and passionate attitudes, and delicious food that is enjoyed the world over.
+Speak to virtually any Italian, and you will see that passion and enthusiasm spill over at the mention of food, with prosciutto being one of the favorite dishes served in homes across Italy on a daily basis.

 The History Of Prosciutto

 Prosciutto is not only one of the most famous Italian foods, but it is also one of the oldest.
 Records show that as far back as pre-Roman times, in the San Daniele region of northern Italy, Celtic people began to master the art of curing meat with salt.
 Interestingly, in the Parma region, the local farmers were the leading proponents of prosciutto.

 The process of making prosciutto today has barely changed from the ancient methods, and when you taste melt-in-your-mouth prosciutto, it is easy to see why.
 After all, why tinker with perfection?

 Prosciutto is made using only the hind leg, or thigh, of a pig, and the process takes a considerable amount of time—anywhere from nine months to two years.

 The first step involves cleaning the meat and applying liberal amounts of salt to remove any remaining blood and moisture as well as inhibit the growth of bacteria.

 Then, the salted meat is stored in a cold environment, which is closely monitored to ensure that the optimum conditions are maintained at all times.
 After two months, the salt is removed and the meat is left to dry or cure for up to 18 months.

 As you can see, the entire process is both lengthy and precise but entirely necessary to give the meat that taste we have all come to appreciate.